SandeepGarcha1234/NumericalCPPPractice/README.md

 ```

 would display [1,0;0,1].
 Note that this has the same format as the Matrix constructor that takes string as an input.
+The entries of a matrix can be accessed using round brackets.
+For instance to access the entry in the first row and in the first column of a matrix A, the following code would be used `double a = A(0,0);`.
+Please note the use of zero-based indexing.